 - Sleeping in a crib in a parent's room is safer in terms of SIDS risk than sharing a bed with adults or sleeping in a room alone.

 What is the cause of SIDS?

 - Infant development: A leading hypothesis is that SIDS may reflect a delay or abnormality in the development of nerve cells within the brain that are critical to normal heart and lung function.
 Research examinations of the brainstems of infants who died with a diagnosis of SIDS have revealed a developmental delay in the formation and function of several serotonin-binding nerve cell pathways within the brain.
-These pathways are thought to be crucial to regulating breathing, heart rate, and blood pressure responses during awakening from sleep.
+These pathways are crucial to regulating breathing, heart rate, and blood pressure responses during awakening from sleep.

 - The hypothesis is that certain infants, for reasons yet to be determined, may experience abnormal or delayed development of specific critical areas of their brain.
 This could negatively affect the function and connectivity to regions regulating arousal during sleep.

 - Arousal, in this context, refers to an infant's ability to awaken and/or respond to a variety of physiological stimuli.
 For example, a child sleeping facedown (prone) may move his or her face into such a position so that the nose and mouth are completely obstructed.
 This may alter the levels of oxygen or carbon dioxide in the infant's blood.
 Normally, these changes would trigger arousal responses, prompting the infant to move his or her head to the side to relieve this obstruction.